ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 - This was also submitted by Qualys the same day, let's assume it's part of it https://github.com/sudo-project/sudo/commit/c0eecf85c8b0920a9398920d5f5dae0ee2804b46

 Well... it's not as simple as "_we forgot that having a backlash as last character could happens_".
 No no no.
-It's an error with flags and stuff, because sudo DO check for this. (i'll have to check for sure but i assume it does)
+It's an error with flags and stuff, because sudo DO check for this. (i'll have to check for sure but I assume it does)

 Also, sudo and sudoedit are the same binary. sudoedit is just a symlink to sudo, and sudo is checking its own name to set some flags here and there in order to behave as "sudo" or as "sudoedit".
-Well, that's what i understood anyway. i'll check, of course.
+Well, that's what I understood anyway.
+I'll check, of course.

-My immediate thought was : what if it's called neither "sudo" nor "sudoedit" ? huh ? huh ? _aren't i smart_ ?
+My immediate thought was : what if it's called neither "sudo" nor "sudoedit" ? huh ? huh ? _aren't I smart_ ?
-Well... i'm not the smartest one.
+Well...
+I'm not the smartest one.

 This is the patch published 3 days after the CVE fix : https://github.com/sudo-project/sudo/commit/19d5845f8b6ae429a597d53c7f8201514537b590
 ```The program name may now only be "sudo" or "sudoedit".```